moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 their help and great ideas.
 I've had two excellent undergraduate assistants:
 Vivian Tran and Braden Tinucci.
 Both Michael Hill and Steven Velinsky have been especially helpful and attentive mentors.
 I also appreciate the dedication and time contributed by all of the EME |_| 185 project sponsors.
+And finally, I thank the SymPy and PyDy development teams.